 Not just a chip, but a full-length board - it wasn’t until a Pentium 90 that OCR got fast enough to run on a “modern” PC.

-Back in The Day When OCR Software Left a Lot to Be Desired
+Back in The Day When Optical Character Recognition Software Left a Lot to Be Desired

 Back then, you OCR’d the whole page and performed fuzzy searches to find your data.
 Or you grabbed a subset of data for archival purposes.